Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/regulator.md

 # Studied Eye
 Starting at 7th level, when a creature you can see casts a spell, you can make an Intelligence (Arcana) check to identify the spell without using your reaction.

+# Mage's Bane
+Starting at 13th level, when you

 # Dispelling Routine
-Starting at 13th level, you have learned how to dispell the effects of certain spells.
+Starting at 17th level, you have learned how to dispell the effects of certain spells.
 After 1 minute of preparations, you can make an Intelligence (Arcana) check (DC equal 15 plus the spell's level) to dispell a magical effect.
 On success, the effect ends.
 On failure, you can't attempt to dispell this effect again for 24 hours.

-#
-Starting at 17th level,